bigdata-uevora/vision-examples/tensorflow/cnn/README.md

+# Running a Tensorflow based application as a Slurm job

+To run a Tensorflow based aplication as a Slurm job, you have two options to manage the project dependencies and isolation:

+1. Using Python's Virtual Environment
+2. Using Conda

+The recommend method to install Tensorflow is to use pip packages.
+As such, we recommend to use Python's Virtual Environment instead of conda.
+If you decide to use Conda, you should use pip to install/upgrade Tensorflow inside the Conda environment

-# Slurm and Python's Virtual Environment
+## Slurm and Python's Virtual Environment
 To submit a Python application that uses Python's Virtual Environments for dependency management and project isolation as a Slurm job, you need to perform the following tasks:

 1. Create the Python Virtual Environment with the project dependencies
 2. Define the Slurm job script
 3. Submit the Slurm job

-## Creating the Python Virtual Environment
+### Creating the Python Virtual Environment
 To submit this project in slurm using python virtualenv, you should start by creating the virtual env:

 ```shell